computations/SunStar/doc/writeup.md

 \texttt{SunStar}
 -------------------------------------------------------------------------------

-\SunStar currently has only a few options.
+\SunStar is a software package primarily intended to be used on a \*nix command line, and is invoked with the command `sunstar [options]`.
+Currently \SunStar has only a few options.
 Here they are:

 -   `-f` `--filename`: Filename for a set of Newick trees.
 These trees must all together be rooted or unrooted.
 If they are all unrooted trees, then the `-o`